Home Photography Index Normal Zooms Telezooms Wide Angle Normal

 Gap Boy with Taro, Ala Moana Shopping Center EOS IX, EF 24 2.8, Advantix 400.

 The EF 24 2.8 uses the EW-60 lens hood, a twist-on cutout design.
-It turn less than a quarter turn to lock and is easily twisted back and knocked off.
-Oddly the Canon logo doesn't align with the top side of the lens on my copy--design or manufacturing defect?
+It takes less than a quarter turn to lock and is easily twisted back and knocked off.
+Oddly the Canon logo doesn't align with the top side of the lens on my copy.

 EF 24 2.8 & EW-60 The widest easy to use prime

-Using full frame film or digital, 24 mm is the widest lens I'm able to easily take pictures with.
-Wider lenses take in too much.
+Using a full frame 5D MKII, I find 24mm ideal for landscapes, street and architecture.
 If you like an exaggerated, ultra-close foreground object set against a sharp but distance background, this lens can do it.
 For maximum depth of field, switch off AF, dial in F11 to 22, set the hyperfocal distance on the distance window and everything from 2 feet to infinity will be in focus (the distance window has DOF markings for only F11 and 22).
 If candid street photography is your bag, wade in a crowd and start shooting with AF off and the lens set for maximum hyperfocal distance.
 With 84 degrees of coverage, you can shoot off-center subjects and they won't realize you took their picture because the camera isn't pointed at them.
 This is also a great architectural lens due to its virtually distortion free design.

-My copy of this lens is sharp wide open.
-On APS/cropped frame (1.6x) DSLRs it's sharp edge to edge at F2.8 with no light fall-off.
-Full frame suffers from a little softness around the edges and slight light fall-off (see image below).
-It sharpens up nicely and light fall-off is nominal stopped down to F4.
-I rarely use it on full frame larger than F8 as sweeping vistas look best with plenty of depth of field.
+My copy of this lens is sharp wide open from close focus to infinity.
+On APS-C/1.6x cropped frame DSLRs it's sharp edge to edge at F2.8 with no light fall-off.
+Full frame suffers from mild softness in corners and edges and moderate light fall-off.
+Corners sharpens up nicely and light fall-off is nominal once stopped down to F4.
+I use it mainly from F8 to F16 as sweeping vistas look best with plenty of depth of field.

 EOS 5D & EF 24 2.8 (ISO 800) • F2.8